kristian/minify-xml/README.md

 `minify-xml` is a lightweight and fast XML minifier for NodeJS with a command line.

-Existing XML minifiers commonly only remove comments and whitespace between tags.
-This minifier also includes minification of tags, e.g. by collapsing the whitespace between multiple attributes.
-Additionally the minifier is able to remove any unused namespace declarations. `minify-xml` is based on regular expressions and thus executes blazingly fast.
+Existing XML minifiers, such as `pretty-data` often do a pretty (*phun intended*) bad job minifying XML in usually only removing comments and whitespace between tags. `minify-xml` on the other hand also includes minification of tags, e.g. by collapsing the whitespace between multiple attributes and further minifications, such as the removal of unused namespace declarations. `minify-xml` is based on regular expressions and thus executes blazingly fast.

 ## Installation